huggingbench/huggingbench/README.md

     <img src="./docs/huggingbench-logo.jpg" height="200" alt="HuggingBench">
 </div>

-<h3 align="center">Benchmark and experiment with HuggingFace model serving <br>🚧 Project is in Alpha stage 🚧</h3>
+<h3 align="center">Find the optimal HuggingFace model serving <br>🚧 Project is in Alpha stage 🚧</h3>

 # 🤖 Introduction

-HuggingBench is an extensible, open-source MLOps tool for benchmarking [HuggingFace models](https://huggingface.co/models).
-With just a single terminal command, the tool generates multiple model serving configurations, deploys the model, performs load testing by sending inference requests and shows respective metrics upon completion.
+HuggingBench is an extensible, open-source MLOps tool for benchmarking [HuggingFace models](https://huggingface.co/models) and finding the most optimal model serving.
+With just a single command, the tool generates multiple model serving configurations, deploys the model, performs load testing by sending inference requests, collects respective metrics and provides the most optimal model serving.

 ***👉 Check out [the blog post](https://medium.com/@niksa.jakovljevic/introducing-huggingbench-a-path-to-optimized-model-serving-a17cecc8d3ec) describing our journey and motivation behind creating HuggingBench 👈***

 HuggingBench aims to make it easier and faster to find an optimal model serving configuration, while helping you better understand latency/throughput and hardware needs for serving the model.

 **HuggingBench Design Principles**: